 Bachelor of Science in Communication Sciences and Disorders

-The University of Vermont's Bachelor of Science in Communication Sciences and Disorders degree program introduces students to the form and structure of language - how language is learned, produced, perceived, and understood - including the physical, neurophysiological, cognitive, and linguistic bases of speaking, hearing, and language use; the development of language in children; and the acoustics of sound and speech.
+The University of Vermont's communication sciences and disorders degree program introduces students to the form and structure of language - how language is learned, produced, perceived, and understood - including the physical, neurophysiological, cognitive, and linguistic bases of speaking, hearing, and language use; the development of language in children; and the acoustics of sound and speech.

-Students are prepared for evidence-based practice in the field through specialty courses taught by internationally-known faculty, the incorporation of guided speech-language pathology and audiology observations, and varied opportunities to get involved in faculty research.
+Students are prepared for evidence-based practice in the field through specialty courses taught by internationally-known faculty, the incorporation of guided speech-language pathology and audiology observations, and opportunities for involvement in faculty research.

-The communication sciences and disorders curriculum focuses on the normal processes of speech, language, and hearing, and how communication is effected across the lifespan.
+The communication sciences and disorders curriculum focuses primarily on the normal processes of speech, language, and hearing, and how communication is effected across the lifespan.
 Students are also introduced to a variety of communication disorders through classes, observations, and clinical activities.